Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Once the fire front passes, you still need to be cautious.

-The fire front is the most dangerous portion of the fire, but not the only dangerous area.
+The firefront is the most dangerous portion of the fire but not the only dangerous area.
 Watch for trees burned that can easily fall, lying pockets of fire or hot debris, and falling limbs.

+When the front has passed, you still want to move into an area that’s already been burned over.
 Once an area has been burned, it’s not going to burn again, so it’s one of the safest places to be.

-Wildfire is fascinating, but also terrifying, unpredictable, and dangerous.
+Wildfire is fascinating but also terrifying, unpredictable, and dangerous.
 These events move fast, so survival depends more on proper planning than brawn and gusto.

 Firefighter and a grass fire